 5 vegan restaurant choices for those attending CES

-Las Vegas’ restaurant collection is among the best in the world, and includes a growing number of spots specializing in plant-based menus of many types.
+Las Vegas’ restaurant collection is among the best in the world, and includes a growing number of spots specializing in plant-based menus.

-Considering the amount of energy it takes to power through the annual juggernaut that is CES, you wouldn’t want to put just anything into your body, would you?
-Or maybe the beginning of a new decade has inspired you to change your eating habits.
-In any case, Las Vegas has a growing number of vegan restaurants, and some of them are in the general vicinity of some of the 11 CES venues.
-Here are five:
+Considering the amount of energy it takes to power through the annual juggernaut that is CES, you’ll need to eat well to stay up to the task.
+Luckily, Las Vegas has a growing number of vegan restaurants, and some are not far from the 11 CES venues.
+Here are five to try:

 VegeNation